art0007i/ValueProxyExtensions/README.md

 # ValueProxyExtensions

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that adds a few extra features to reference and value proxies.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that adds a few extra features to reference and value proxies.<br>
-All features can be disabled using the config system.
+All features can be individually disabled using the config system.
 - Reference Proxies now display the type they are storing, and also act as a value proxy with the full type name (useful for dropping into the component attacher generic type selector)
 - Value Proxies now have a TypeField that determines the type of the value
 - Value Proxies can be clicked into a field similar to reference proxies